What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 No. 6 – They live within their means.

 They are comfortable with a lifestyle that they can afford.
-Being without debt is more important than impressing others.
-They don’t need instant gratification and wait for things to come in their due time.
+Being debt-free is more important than impressing others.
+They don’t need instant gratification and wait for things to come in due time.

 No. 7 – They have positive attitudes about money.

 Money doesn’t hold power over how they live their lives.
 They don’t hoard it or fear its loss.
-Money comes and goes throughout a lifetime, and people that live debt-free understand that.
+Money comes and goes throughout a lifetime.
+Debt-free people understand that.

 No. 8 – They know that abundance is everywhere and more important than money.

-Individuals that see an abundant world are aware of the plenteous universe we live in.
-They know that there’s enough to go around for all and gratefully accept what nature provides.
-These people look for a bountiful world and don’t focus on lack.
+Individuals who see an abundant world are aware of our plenteous universe.
+They know there’s enough to go around for all.
+They gratefully accept what nature provides.
+Debt-free people look for a bountiful world and don’t focus on lack.

 How we became debt-free retirees.